-The Pokagon Band of Potawatomi’s sovereignty was reaffirmed under legislation signed into law by President Clinton in September of 1994.
-The Pokagon Band is dedicated to providing community development initiatives such as housing, education, family services, medical care and cultural preservation for its more than 5,900 citizens.
+The Pokagon Band of Potawatomi Indians’ sovereignty was reaffirmed under legislation signed into law by President Clinton in September of 1994.
+The Pokagon Band is dedicated to providing community development initiatives such as housing, education, family services, medical care and cultural preservation for its more than 5,700 citizens.
 The Pokagon Band’s ten-county service area includes four counties in Southwestern Michigan and six in Northern Indiana.
 Its main administrative offices are located in Dowagiac, Mich., with a satellite office in South Bend, Ind.
 In 2007, it opened Four Winds Casino Resort in New Buffalo, Mich., followed by Four Winds Hartford in 2011, Four Winds Dowagiac in 2013 and Four Winds South Bend in January 2018.
 The Pokagon Band operates a variety of businesses via Mno-Bmadsen, its non-gaming investment enterprise.
-More information is available at www.pokagonband-nsn.gov, www.fourwindscasino.com and www.mno-bmadsen.com.

 About The Nottawaseppi Huron Band of the Potawatomi

 The Nottawaseppi Huron Band of the Potawatomi, a federally recognized Tribal government with more than 1,500 enrolled Tribal Members, gained federal recognition December 19, 1995.
 The Tribe’s main offices are located at the Pine Creek Indian Reservation near Athens, Michigan, and in Grand Rapids, Michigan.
 The Nottawaseppi Huron Band of the Potawatomi provides benefits, programs and services to Tribal Members through various Tribal government departments, as well as a Tribal Police Department, Tribal Court and Gaming Commission.